Piazzi/automata-graphic-editor/README.md

 - First, we aim to build a graph editor for deterministic finite and nondeterministic finite automatons that exports the automatons in XML/SVG.
 With a simple compiler to show the user some errors during the usage.

 To use the project, download the files and open the <a href="https://github.com/Piazzi/automata-graphic-editor/blob/main/index.html"> index.html </a> file in your browser of choice.
+Or access our <a href="https://piazzi.github.io/automata-graphic-editor/"> Github Pages deploy > </a>

 <img src="images/editor.PNG">